 Leyland Trade Contract Matt Review

 I thought I’d throw a very quick Leyland Trade Contract Matt review onto this blog, as you may be considering it as an alternative.
-Leyland Trade Contract Matt is a lot cheaper than vinyl matt, and is very competitively priced as a contract matt compared to similar products.
+Leyland Trade Contract Matt is a lot cheaper than vinyl matt and is very competitively priced for a contract matt compared to similar products.

-Contract matt contains less polymer binder than other emulsion paints, which is probably why it’s cheaper.
+Contract matt generally contains less polymer binder than more durable emulsion paints, which is probably one reason why it’s cheaper.
 You might not want to use it to paint your walls because it isn’t very durable, but it’s fine on most ceilings.

-This paint can drag a little bit and stain block will flash through the finish (but this is true of every contract matt).
-Leyland Trade Contract Matt has great opacity and will easily cover bare plaster in two coats.
-It’s also ideal when painting white on white and you only want to apply one coat as a ‘quick freshen up”.
+This paint can drag a little bit, and stain block can flash through the finish (but this can be true of contract matt in general).
+Leyland Trade Contract Matt has great opacity and, in my experience, will often cover bare plaster in two coats.
+It’s also ideal when painting white on white and you only want to apply one coat as a ‘quick freshen-up’.

 This is a good contract matt.
-Pound for pound, one of the best you can get.
+Pound for pound, it’s one of the best you can get.

 Leyland white emulsion , biggest load of ripp off crap I have ever used, five coats still not covered over light walls best if your on a budget save up ABIT more money and get a real paint and not this diarrhea they call “paint”my piss is stronger than this .